-Here are the Most Technologically Advanced Hospitals in the World and how they are responding to the disease from this novel coronavirus, COVID-19.
+The Most Technologically Advanced Hospitals in the World and how they are responding to COVID-19, the novel coronavirus.

 1. Mayo Clinic

-The Mayo Clinic is known for using the VGo robot to perform remote concussion examinations for football players on the field.
-In addition, the Mayo Clinic Cancer Center in Arizona treats cancer using an advanced proton beam therapy program.
+The Mayo Clinic uses the VGo robot for remote concussion examinations of football players.
+Additionally, the Mayo Clinic Cancer Center in Arizona treats cancer with advanced proton beam therapy.

-Even before the COVID-19 outbreak, the Mayo Clinic had started telemedicine offerings, which allows patients to schedule appointments online.
-This technology allows follow-up appointments, which often do not require complex equipment or tests, to be easily conducted online.
-Doctors can talk with patients, evaluate recovery progress or see reactions and movements of their patients from hundreds of miles away.
-The telemedicine technology allows doctors to adjust medication or evaluate recovery processes without the additional travel expenses related to receiving treatment at Mayo.
+Mayo Clinic had already begun offering telemedicine before the COVID-19 outbreak, allowing patients to schedule appointments online.
+With this technology, follow-up appointments, which do not require complex equipment or tests, can easily be conducted online.
+Hundreds of miles away, doctors can talk to their patients, evaluate their recovery progress, or watch their patients’ reactions and movements.
+By using telemedicine, doctors can adjust medication or evaluate recovery processes without incurring the additional travel expenses associated with receiving treatment at Mayo.

 2. Johns Hopkins Hospital

-Johns Hopkins Hospital in Baltimore makes use of cutting-edge imaging, MRI, surgical, and radiology tech, as well as automated techs, such as belowground systems for waste and supply transportation.
+Baltimore’s Johns Hopkins Hospital uses cutting-edge imaging, MRI, surgical, and radiology technology, as well as automated components, such as belowground waste and supply systems.

-Microbiologists at Johns Hopkins have developed a coronavirus screening test.
-This is to help healthcare professionals quickly diagnose those at risk or who have come into contact with infected individuals.
-They were hoping to be able to provide 1,000 tests per day with results in 24 hours to help improve response and containment.
+Johns Hopkins microbiologists have developed a coronavirus screening test.
+Health professionals can use this to diagnose patients who are at risk or have been in contact with infected individuals.
+To improve response and containment, they hoped to provide 1,000 tests per day with results within 24 hours.

-In addition, scientists have been working on developing a vaccine at Johns Hopkins.
-Although initial testing in lab mice has begun, the time frame to bringing a safe, effective vaccine to market can be up to 18 months due to the clinical human trials required.
+Moreover, scientists at Johns Hopkins have been working on developing a vaccine.
+Despite initial testing in lab mice, it can take up to 18 months until a safe, effective vaccine can be brought to market due to the need for clinical human trials.